jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script
 ===============================================================================
+You should be in the top-level Makahiki directory, where the Vagrantfile is.
 Use the "vagrant up" command to start the virtual machine:

 > vagrant up